 To ensure the best performance, you need to make sure that the non-steered SIM has no additional software to get in the way and delay connections.

-As a result of having no PLMN lists, no JAVA code, no multi-IMSI code, IoT devices are unlikely to get confused.
+As a result of having no PLMN lists, and no multi-IMSI code, IoT devices are unlikely to get confused.
 This allows for free hopping between all the networks available in a particular country.

 The roaming SIM will only change networks when the mobile signal drops below a certain threshold.
 As a result, your IoT device will always connect to the strongest signal available.

 The benefit of using a non-steered SIM is that they are more flexible and effective.
 And they are very beneficial for implementing global IoT/M2M applications.

 What is a Steered Multi-Network Roaming SIM Card?

 A steered SIM card uses one primary network and then steers to another if the network drops.
 This one primary network has preference over all other networks that may be available.

 At first, you may think there is not much difference between steered and non-steered SIMs.
 But, a closer examination of steered SIMs will establish if this is the right solution for you.